LandEcosystems/Sindbad/docs/src/pages/develop/hybrid_modeling.md

 # Machine Learning Methods in MachineLearning

 This page provides an overview of machine learning methods available within MachineLearning.
-It includes details on various components such as activation functions, gradient methods, ML models, optimizers, and training methods, and how to extend them for experiment related to hybrid ML-physical modeling.
+It includes details on various components such as activation functions, gradient methods,Machine Learningmodels, optimizers, and training methods, and how to extend them for experiment related to hybrid ML-physical modeling.

 # Extending MachineLearning: How to Add New Components

-This guide shows how to add new **activation functions**, **gradient methods**, **ML models**, **optimizers**, and **training methods** by following the conventions in the `src/Types/MLTypes.jl` and related files.
+This guide shows how to add new **activation functions**, **gradient methods**, **ML models**, **optimizers**, and **training methods** by following the conventions in the `src/Types/MachineLearningTypes.jl` and related files.

 ---